weavery/gitstamp.dev/README.md

 ## Specification

-Each timestamped commit corresponds to an Arweave transaction where the commit message is as-is stored as the transaction data and various commit metadata is stored in transaction tags.
+Each timestamped commit corresponds to an Arweave transaction where the commit message is as-is stored as the transaction data, and where various commit metadata are stored in transaction tags.

 For each timestamped commit, the corresponding Arweave transaction contains the following metadata tags: